 Home » Solutions » Lasers and devices » LED

-LED therapy is an increasingly popular technique in aesthetic medicine to improve the appearance and health of the skin in a non-invasive way.
+LED treatment is an increasingly popular technique in aesthetic-oriented medicine to improve the appearance and health of the skin in a non-invasive way.
+Using LED light ( light-emitting diodes ) to stimulate skin cells, this

-By using LED light (light-emitting diodes) to stimulate skin cells, this treatment is known for its benefits on cell regeneration, anti-aging, acne, and the reduction of skin inflammation.
+treatment is recognized for its beneficial effects on cellular regeneration, anti-aging, acne, and the reduction of skin inflammation.

 • Reduction of signs of aging : by stimulating collagen production, red LED light helps improve skin firmness and elasticity, thereby reducing wrinkles and fine lines.

-• Improved skin texture : photomodulation stimulates cell renewal, making the skin smoother and reducing the appearance of enlarged pores.
+• Improvement of skin quality : photomodulation stimulates cell renewal, the skin becomes smoother and dilated pores are improved.

 Large areas can be treated : neck, décolleté, face, hands.
 It is particularly recommended for the following indications :